-Continuous Development Our risk analysis, the effectiveness of our existing measures, and this Declaration of Principles are regularly reviewed and adapted to account for current changes and learning effects.
+Our risk analysis, the effectiveness of our existing measures, and this Declaration of Principles are regularly reviewed and adapted in order to account for current changes and learning effects.
 This review takes place as part of regular meetings of a control board with representatives from the departments Legal, Compliance, Procurement, and Sustainability.
+Furthermore, we work together with external service providers to evaluate our local projects.

-Additionally, we report annually on our approach and our progress, as well as the commitments as have made regarding human rights, in our annual reports and in the Sustainability section of our website.
-This Policy Statement on upholding Human Rights was last revised in December 2024.
+Additionally, we report annually on our approach and our progress, as well as the commitments as have made regarding human rights, in our Sustainability Report and in the Sustainability section of our website.
+This Policy Statement on upholding Human Rights was last revised in December 2023.

-December 2024
+December 2023